techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/Networking Case Study.md

 DMZ - A De-militarized Zone in networking is where a logical or physcical subnet seperates and protects a network's LAN from untrusted network traffic

+ACL's - There are two types of Access Control Lists:

+Network Access Control Lists (NACL's) are used to restrict access to a network by giving instructions to routers and switches about which type of traffic is allowed to interface with a network.
+They also provide instruction on what each user or device is allowed to do once interfacing with the network.

+File Access Control lists are used to restrict access to files

+VLAN's -

 ##  Resources

 [SolarWinds](https://www.solarwinds.com/resources/it-glossary/web-server#:~:text=a%20web%20server-,Web%20Server%20Definition,internet%20via%20a%20web%20browser.)